HEIG-VD-DAI-Iseni-Jacobs/yes-tion/README.md

 This project is a simple web application that allows users to create, read, update, and delete accounts and the notes associated to them.
 It is a really simplified version of the popular note-taking application [Notion](https://www.notion.so/).

+The domain names used in this project are:
+- traefik.arthurjacobs.duckdns.org
+- yes-tion.arthurjacobs.duckdns.org
 ## Usage

 In this section, we will explain how to interact with the application using the HTTP protocol and the `curl` command-line tool.